 As I've argued elsewhere, obscuring your login service via non-standard ports or even a requirement to try several ports in sequence really only buys you security equivalent to lengthening your password by two characters per port.
 After all, TCP and UDP port numbers are limited to 65536 distinct values, within the scope of a 16-bit value.
 Moving your service to a non-standard port means that the would-be intruder has to guess a two-byte value.
 Introducing a sequence of ports buys you the added obscurity of two bytes per port.

 I have reason to believe that my correspondent here has done away with passwords altogether for logins to his systems, and therein lies the real solution: SSH offers out of the box the opportunity to allow only key based authentication, and with a little extra effort, you can implement more sophisticated authentication schemes.
-One useful reference for ssh in addition to the manual pages (starting with this one, all of the expected OpenBSD quality) is Michael Lucas' recent book SSH Mastery (direct link to the OpenBSD bookstore here).
+One useful reference for ssh in addition to the manual pages (starting with this one, all of the expected OpenBSD quality) is Michael Lucas' recent book SSH Mastery.

 Stay safe, please move from passwords to passphrases, and apply those to your keys only, never to be transmitted in the clear over the net where you never know who could be listening in.